programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 ### The composition of your documents

 What topics compose your documents?
-The answer is in the `tutorial_composition.txt`{.filename} file.
-To stay organized, import the `tutorial_composition.txt`{.filename} file into a spreadsheet (Excel, Open Office, etc).
+The answer is in the `tutorial_composition.txt` file.
+To stay organized, import the `tutorial_composition.txt` file into a spreadsheet (Excel, Open Office, etc).
 You will have a spreadsheet with a \#doc, source, topic, proportion columns.
 All subsequent columns run topic, proportion, topic, proportion, etc., as in figure 10.

 ![][9]

 Figure 10: Topic Composition

-You can see that doc\# 0 (ie, the first document loaded into `MALLET`{.filename}), `elizabeth_needham.txt`{.filename} has topic 2 as its principal topic, at about 15%; topic 8 at 11%, and topic 1 at 8%.
-As we read along that first column of topics, we see that `zinta.txt`{.filename} also has topic 2 as its largest topic, at 23%.
+You can see that doc\# 0 (ie, the first document loaded into `MALLET`), `elizabeth_needham.txt` has topic 2 as its principal topic, at about 15%; topic 8 at 11%, and topic 1 at 8%.
+As we read along that first column of topics, we see that `zinta.txt` also has topic 2 as its largest topic, at 23%.
 The topic model suggests a connection between these two documents that you might not at first have suspected.

-If you have a corpus of text files that are arranged in chronological order (e.g., `1.txt`{.filename} is earlier than `2.txt`{.filename}), then you can graph this output in your spreadsheet program, and begin to see changes over time, as Robert Nelson has done in [Mining the Dispatch][].
+If you have a corpus of text files that are arranged in chronological order (e.g., `1.txt` is earlier than `2.txt`), then you can graph this output in your spreadsheet program, and begin to see changes over time, as Robert Nelson has done in [Mining the Dispatch][].

 How do you know the number of topics to search for?
 Is there a *natural* number of topics?
 What we have found is that one has to run the